roman-milk/roman-milk.github.io/trina-2.md

+===

- ****** Trina ****** byJust_Plain_Bob© Friday was one of my days off from work so I used Friday to go over Trina's car.
+Friday was one of my days off from work so I used Friday to go over Trina's car.
 I replaced her shock absorbers and had to do a complete reline on her brakes including the replacement of her right front brake drum.
 I told Trina I would bring the car back to her on Saturday, but I finished with it much earlier than I expected.
 I got a buddy to follow me and I drove over to her apartment planning to drop her keys in her mail slot along with a note.

  I pulled into the apartment's parking lot just in time to see Trina's apartment door open and Trina come out of her apartment with a man.
 A man with a brush cut and a mustache.
 Trina was dressed for a night out on the town in a little black dress and heels.
 The two walked to a car and got in and Trina slid over next to him and they kissed.
 The guy started the car and they drove out of the lot.